The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 DOWNTOWN INSIGHTS

-There is a lot going on downtown, not only with all the restaurants, shopping, nightlife, etc, but also with construction.
-We’re seeing many new developments and projects going in downtown and it’s exciting to see how much is being invested in the city.
-The Planning Department develops plans that provide funding to assist in the financing of community-serving infrastructure, such as roads, parks, recreation facilities, libraries, and fire and police stations.
+MarketWatch reported that potential downtown-dwellers may see a bump in 2017 through to 2018 as new construction begins offering inventory relief.
+San Diego’s Centre City’s Planning Department develops plans that provide funding to assist in the financing of community-serving infrastructure, such as roads, parks, recreation facilities, libraries, and fire and police stations.
 The Department has, according to a 2015 report by the San Diego Union-Tribune, “more than $6.4 billion in 63 projects under construction, approved or under review — an amount equal to more than 40 percent of the 1,600-acre community’s entire $15.5 billion in assessed valuation, according to Civic San Diego, the downtown planning agency, and the county assessor’s office.”
 This is exciting news.

-In other news, one of the many projects downtown set to help out inventory challenges is Wood Partners large-scale 110-unit project at 1919 Pacific Highway and completed in 2018.
-Another large-scale project, coined Pacific Gate, (and located in a similar area as the Wood Partners’ construction), is another new downtown high-rise luxury condominium.
+In other news, one of the many projects happening downtown set to help out inventory challenges is Wood Partners plan to break ground on a large-scale 110-unit project at 1919 Pacific Highway and complete by 2018.
+Another large-scale project, coined Pacific Gate, (and located in a similar area as the Wood Partners’ construction), is another new downtown high-rise condominium development with plans for 215 residences in a 41-story building.
+Pacific Gate plans to complete by 2017, per the building’s developer, Bosa Development.
+“The company recently purchased $42.6 million in various parcels downtown and plans to build as many as 800 additional condominium units with various price points,” reports MarketWatch.

 How Residential Real Estate Agents Support Sellers